gasparka/thesis/docs/2_pyha.rst

 fixed-point bounds i.e. it will take bounds from the first assignment to the ``self.shr`` variable.
 The ``Sfix(left=0)`` forces ``left`` to 0 bits, while the fractional part is determined by the first assign.
-One problem with the VHDL fixed-point library is that the designer is constantly forced to resize the value to desired format, in this work Pyha has been designed to automate this step i.e. every assign to fixed-point variable is resized to the initial format, the bounds may be taken from the assigned value if initial value is lazy.
+One problem with the VHDL fixed-point library is that the designer is constantly forced to resize the value to desired format, this thesis has automated this step i.e. every assign to fixed-point variable is resized to the initial format, the bounds may be taken from the assigned value if initial value is lazy.

 Synthesis results in :numref:`rtl_sfix_saturate` show that inputs and outputs are now 18-bits wide,